-A tooth infection, or an abscessed tooth, generally occurs as a result of tooth decay and poor oral hygiene.
+A tooth infection, or an abscessed tooth, generally occurs as a result of tooth decay.
 However, it can also develop due to previous dental work or traumatic injury.

-Dentists will typically only recommend antibiotics in dentistry for tooth infections.
+Most often, dentists will typically prescribe antibiotics for tooth infections.
 However, not all infected teeth require antibiotics.

 In some cases, a dentist may simply be able to drain the infected area, remove the infected tooth, or perform a root canal to fix the issue.

 Although antibiotics can help clear a tooth infection, it is important to use the appropriate antibiotic in each situation.